 Looking Glass Labs Sets Launch Date for Beta Release of Pocket Dimension Metaverse Assets

-Scheduled for February 21st, the Beta Release Will Feature Multiple Points of Differentiation from the Alpha Version Released by the Company in November

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
-17, 2023 (GLOBE NEWSWIRE) -- Looking Glass Labs Ltd. (“LGL” or the “Company”) (NEO: NFTX) (AQSE: NFTX) (OTC: LGSLF) (FRA: H1N), a leading Web3 platform specializing in immersive metaverse environments, play-to-earn tokenization and blockchain monetization strategies, announces that it has scheduled the launch date for the beta release (the “Beta Release”) of its Pocket Dimension (“PD”) (collectively, “PD Beta”) metaverse offering for February 21, 2023 (the “Launch”).
-PD Beta was developed in association with LGL’s partner, Starloop Studios (“Starloop”), and is set to be released to all current holders of the digital assets on a simultaneous basis.
+VANCOUVER, British Columbia, Feb.
+17, 2023 (GLOBE NEWSWIRE) -- Looking Glass Labs Ltd. ("LGL" or the "Company") NFTX NFTX LGSLF (FRA: H1N), a leading Web3 platform specializing in immersive metaverse environments, play-to-earn tokenization and blockchain monetization strategies, announces that it has scheduled the launch date for the beta release (the "Beta Release") of its Pocket Dimension ("PD") (collectively, "PD Beta") metaverse offering for February 21, 2023 (the "Launch").
+PD Beta was developed in association with LGL's partner, Starloop Studios ("Starloop"), and is set to be released to all current holders of the digital assets on a simultaneous basis.

 PD Beta will include the following key points of differentiation from the previously announced Alpha Release of Pocket Dimension on November 1, 2022: